StadPrin/.github/README.md

 # StadPrin Company Profile

-Navigate to the `profile` folder to view company resources such as the README.md file.
+Navigate to the [PROFILE](profile/README.md) directory to view company resources such as the README.md file.